NuGet/docs.microsoft.com-nuget/docs/consume-packages/Configuring-NuGet-Behavior.md

 > [!Important]
 > The `NuGetDefaults.Config` file never causes a package source to be removed from a developer's NuGet configuration.
 That means if the developer has already used NuGet and therefore has the nuget.org package source registered, it won't be removed after the creation of a `NuGetDefaults.Config` file.
 >
 > Furthermore, neither `NuGetDefaults.Config` nor any other mechanism in NuGet can prevent access to package sources like nuget.org.
-If an organization wishes to block such access, it much use other means such as firewalls to do so.
+If an organization wishes to block such access, it must use other means such as firewalls to do so.

 ### NuGetDefaults.Config location